palewire/palewire/README.md

 ## Hello.
 My name is Ben Welsh.

 I’m an Iowan living in New York City.
-I am a reporter, an editor and a computer programmer.
+I work as a reporter, an editor and a computer programmer.
 My job is to use those skills, together, to find and tell stories.

 This README includes a directory of my open-source computer code on GitHub and other platforms.
 It does not include the dozens of apps, stories and graphics I've published as part of my journalism career.
 For that, visit [palewi.re](https://palewi.re/who-is-ben-welsh/) to find my résumé, a database of [my news clips](https://palewi.re/work/) and an archive of [my public-speaking engagements](https://palewi.re/talks/).